yanigisawa/blog/_posts/2018-03-18-run-sonic-pi-on-chromebook.md

 For more advanced features of Crouton, see the [Github Repo for the Project.](https://github.com/dnschneid/crouton)

-## Step 3 - Install Sonic-Pi
+## Step 3 - Install Sonic Pi

-Once you have your Ubuntu chroot environment, you're ready to install Sonic-Pi itself.
+Once you have your Ubuntu chroot environment, you're ready to install SonicPi itself.
 From a Terminal in your Xfce environment:

 1. `sudo apt-get install software-properties-common` (this installs the add-apt-repository command)
 2. `sudo add-apt-repository ppa:sonic-pi/ppa` - Add the Sonic Pi PPA
 3. `sudo apt-get update`
 4. `sudo apt-get install sonic-pi` - (be sure to say Yes to Enabling Real-Time Audio for your user)

-Assuming all the above installed successfully, you're ready to start Sonic-Pi and the Audio Connection Toolkit:
+Assuming all the above installed successfully, you're ready to start SonicPi and the Audio Connection Toolkit:

 5. Type: `qjackctl` in the terminal
 6. Click Setup